algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManualEnglish.md

 Since the SportShield is an anti-theft device, it has to be resistant enough, meeting some resistance criteria.

-**Waterproofness**: SportShield has to be waterproof, meeting IP ratings of IP65, 66 or 67.
+**Waterproofness**: SportShield is supposed to be waterproof, meeting IP ratings of IP65, 66 or 67.

-**Cold-resistance**: SportShield has to be cold-resistant, meeting TCR ratings from 0 to 50 ppm/°C.
+**Cold-resistance**: SportShield is supposed to be cold-resistant, meeting TCR ratings from 0 to 50 ppm/°C.

-**Hot-resistance**: SportShield has to be hot-resistant, meeting TCR ratings from 100 to 500 ppm/°C.
+**Hot-resistance**: SportShield is supposed to be hot-resistant, meeting TCR ratings from 100 to 500 ppm/°C.

-**Robustness**: SportShield has to be resistant enough against break-in attempts.
+**Robustness**: SportShield is suppoed to be resistant enough against break-in attempts.

 ### Anti-theft Cable